Red satinbird: Behavior and ecology

 Red satinbirds are usually seen solitarily, pairs or occasionally in small groups at good fruiting trees.
 Like all satinbirds, their diet is exclusively fruits, in which their wide gapes are accustomed to.
 They are also sometimes seen feeding in association with birds-of-paradise in good feeding sites.
 Outside of fruits, they have been recorded taking earthworms and shelled molluscs.
 Breeding season not well studied, but is known to occur in August through January in the Eastern Central highlands.
 The female takes sole duty of rearing the chicks and building nests; she builds dome-shaped, globular nests reminiscent to bowerbirds' nests, made out of twigs, stems, leaves, etc. The clutch is most likely one egg, and it takes around 25–27 days for them to hatch.
 The chicks are fed mainly fruits and some invertebrates.

 Habitat and distribution

-C. sanguineus is found in mountains of central and eastern New Guinea, i.e. Kaijende Highlands and Mt.
-Giluwe; no subspecies have been distinguished, though birds from the Kubor Mountains in eastern New Guinea are sometimes considered as a subspecies, C. s. kuboriensis.
+Red satinbirds are found in the mountains of south-eastern New Guinea, i.e. Kaijende Highlands and Mt.
+Giluwe.
 Red satinbirds are found in montane forests and forest edge, as well as subalpine forests at 2100–3650 m in altitude, but mostly at 2600–3500 m.